 The first Regional Centre for Culture events to be announced include Artlands 2018, a national conference and five-day festival dedicated to regional arts presented by Regional Arts Victoria in Bendigo and Castlemaine, and Enlighten, a projection festival and associated program of workshops and development activities for young people.

 In July 2017, experienced Australian arts producers Jo Porter and Elizabeth Walsh were appointed to lead the delivery of the 2018 program, working in collaboration and partnership with the local communities.
 The producers undertook a series of 'town hall' meetings across the designated region as part of their research and consultation process.

-A dedicated grants program has been established at Creative Victoria to support local creative practitioners, organisations and community groups for projects to be presented as part of the 2018 Regional Centre for Culture program.
-In addition, there was an open expression of interest process for the commissioning of significant new works inspired by the region will be commissioned by Creative Victoria, following an open expression of interest process.
-These works will premiere in Bendigo during 2018.
+A dedicated grants program was established at Creative Victoria to support local creative practitioners, organisations and community groups for projects to be presented as part of the 2018 Regional Centre for Culture program.
+In addition, there was an open expression of interest process for the commissioning of significant new works inspired by the region to premiere in Bendigo during 2018.

 The Regional Centre Culture program was launched in late 2018 and official kicked off in Bendigo on Valentine's Day 2018 with an free public event, Love Letters to the Heart of Victoria.

 Development of a shared data platform to support services that improve collection, analysis and presentation of cultural and event information for audiences and organisations in the creative industries.
 The platform and initial business case will be developed in consultation with audience groups and organisations that hold the data and will drive new creative services and responses.